 13 Components of an ERP System

-However, before going the custom route, take a close look at your processes — the prebuilt functionality and configurations modern ERP solutions support are based on best practices gathered from thousands of companies.
-Aim to minimize customizations.
+However, before going the custom route, take a close look at your processes.
+The prebuilt functionality and configurations that modern ERP solutions support are based on best practices gathered from thousands of companies.
+It’s a best practice to minimize customizations.

 Core ERP Modules

-Financial Management: A finance module, the foundation of every ERP system, manages the general ledger and all financial data.
+1. Financial management: A finance module, the foundation of every ERP system, manages the general ledger and all financial data.
 It tracks every transaction, including accounts payable (AP) and accounts receivable (AR), and handles reconciliations and financial reporting.

-Human Resource Management (HRM): A human resources management (HRM) or human capital management (HCM) module is like a workforce management module.
+2. Human resource management (HRM): A human resources management (HRM) or human capital management (HCM) module is like a workforce management module.
 It keeps employee records with detailed information, like available PTO and performance reviews, and can tease workforce trends in various departments or demographics.

-Supply Chain Management: Supply chain management modules enable companies to oversee the flow of goods from suppliers through manufacturing and into customers' hands.
-Keep production running smoothly by ensuring all materials are available and in the correct locations and accurately schedule machinery and labor resources.
+3. Supply chain management: Supply chain management modules allow companies to oversee the flow of goods from suppliers through manufacturing and into customers’ hands.
+When all materials are available and in the correct locations, machinery and labor resources can be scheduled accurately and production will run smoothly.

-Customer Relationship Management (CRM): CRM is a popular module for businesses in various industries.
+4. Customer relationship management (CRM): CRM is a popular module for businesses in various industries.
 It tracks all client communications, assists with lead management, and can enhance customer service and boost sales.

 Additional ERP Modules

-Manufacturing: Manufacturing can be complicated, and this module helps companies coordinate all the steps to make products.
-The module can ensure production meets demand and monitor the number of in-progress and finished items.
+1. Manufacturing: Manufacturing can be complicated, and this module helps companies coordinate all the steps to make products.
+The module helps production meet demand and monitor the number of in-progress and finished items.

-Inventory Management: An inventory management module shows current inventory levels down to the SKU level and updates those numbers in real time.
+2. Inventory management: An inventory management module shows current inventory levels down to the SKU level and updates those numbers in real time.
 It also measures key inventory-related metrics.
 Any products-based company needs this module to optimize stock on hand based on current and forecasted demand.

-Project Management: Services businesses often utilize a professional services automation (PSA) or project management module to plan and track projects, including the time and resources spent on them.
+3. Project management: Services businesses often use a professional services automation (PSA) or project management module to plan and track projects, including the time and resources spent on them.
 It can simplify client billing and encourage collaboration among staff members working on a project.

-Marketing Automation: This module manages marketing efforts across all digital channels — email, web, and social — and enables organizations to optimize and personalize their messaging.
+5. Marketing automation: This module manages marketing efforts across all digital channels—email, web, and social — and allows organizations to optimize and personalize their messaging.
 A marketing automation tool can boost leads, sales, and customer loyalty.

-Order Management: This application monitors and prioritizes customer orders from all channels as they come in and tracks their progress through delivery.
+7. Order management: This application monitors and prioritizes customer orders from all channels as they come in and tracks their progress through delivery.
 An order management module can speed up fulfillment and delivery times and improve the customer experience.

-Warehouse Management: A warehouse management module directs activities like receiving, picking, packing and shipping.
+8. Warehouse management: A warehouse management module directs activities like receiving, picking, packing and shipping.
 It can save time and cost in the warehouse by identifying more efficient ways to execute these tasks.

-Workforce Management: A workforce management (WFM) module keeps track of attendance and hours worked; some can also manage payroll.
+9. Workforce management: A workforce management (WFM) module keeps track of attendance and hours worked; some can also manage payroll.
 This tool can record absenteeism and productivity by department, team, and individual employees.

 A unified system can organize your operations and improve processes to reduce obstacles.
 Over-reliance on email and spreadsheets to collate and share critical information indicates that you need ERP.
-Spreadsheets require frequent, manual updates, meaning they are often outdated.
-Sharing sensitive data via email poses real security risks and can make it difficult to find what you need.
-A lack of integration among systems indicates you’re ready for ERP – and having all the modules in one place simplifies your business.
+Spreadsheets require frequent, manual updates, often making them outdated.
+Sharing sensitive data via email poses real security risks and can create difficulties when searching for specific information.
+A lack of integration among systems indicates you’re ready for ERP—and having all the modules in one place simplifies your business.
 The system can eliminate manual data transfers and fickle connections by pulling information from all key business functions into one place.

 ERP Integration and Data Sharing